diegomacario/Super-Sunshine/README.md

 ### 6) Materials

 #### Step 1: Ambient light and emissivity.
-The first thing we need to do is check if the sphere has an associated ambient light colour and emissivity.
+The first thing we need to do is check if the sphere has an associated ambient light colour and *__emissivity__*.
 You already know where the ambient light colour comes from and how it behaves, but what about the emissivity?
 This material property models the intrinsic colour of an object.
 It behaves exactly like ambient light, and it is set using the following command:
  ```sh
  emission r g b
  ```